Alongside-cc/sofla-ai-workshop-intro/slides/Slides.md

 - Nearly 30 years in I.T.
 - MCT since 2002 teaching SQL Server
-- Working my own business last four years teaching & consulting on Azure development, data, admin & security
+- Since 2020 teaching & consulting Azure development, data, admin & security as a freelancer
-- Multiple Azure certs including AI-102
+- Multiple Azure certs (including AI-102 AI Engineer 🤓 )

 ---

-# AI Prompt Engineering Expert? 😅

-- Fascinated by AI since ChatGPT 3.5 release

-- In 2024 I'm exploring and guiding folks toward the most useful **Azure AI** resources.

----

 # Goals for Workshop

 - Play, make mistakes, have fun
-- Learn from each other & share what you know.
+- Learn from each other & share what you know
-- Discuss community possibilities for AI in 2024, like the [Global AI Bootcamp](https://globalai.community/bootcamp)
+- Discuss future community possibilities for AI in 2024

----

-# Agenda

-- Looking ahead to upcoming AI community learning opportunities
-- BRIEF presentation: **'Learn how to use OpenAI models using prompt engineering'**
-- Jump into OpenAI Playground
-- Networking & discussions

----

-# Looking Ahead

-## Join our email list to be notified for dates & details in March 2024 for the [Global AI Bootcamp](https://globalai.community/bootcamp)

 ---